mverleg/apivolve/README.md

 #### Which language do migration files use?

-They use a declarative language that is part of Apivolve.
+They use a declarative language that is part of Apivolve, with file extension `.apiv`.

+#### Is Apivolve secure?

+Apivolve is designed to be able to decode untrusted messages safely.
+It has not been subject to professional security analysis, though.